denspiro/graph-app/README.md

 # GraphApp

-This is a simple app that fetches commits form provided repository for a provided year and visualise it in a github-kinda calendar.
+This is a simple app that fetches commits form a provided repository for a provided year and visualise it in a github-kinda calendar.

 ## NPM Install
 Install all npm dependencies `npm install`